Cabo de Gata-Níjar Natural Park: Cabo de Gata

-The strip of beach known as Playa de San Miguel and the adjacent road stretches from the small village of Cabo de Gata to La Fabriquilla before ascending a tiny mountain pass toward the Arrecife de las Sirenas and the stunning beaches beyond.
+The strip of beach known as Playa de San Miguel and the adjacent road stretches from the small village of Cabo de Gata to La Fabriquilla before ascending a tiny mountain pass toward the Arrecife de las Sirenas and the beaches beyond.
 This coastal strip is generally known as Cabo de Gata although it comprises several little smaller villages (pueblitos) including Cabo de Gata, Almadraba de Monteleva, and La Fabriquila.
-At Almadraba de Monteleva are the salt works that are still operational, next to the salt works are the ram shackled and salt-blasted houses of former workers, some of which are still occupied.
+At Almadraba de Monteleva are the salt works that are still operational, next to the salt works are the ram-shackled and salt-blasted houses of former workers, some of which are still occupied.
 Opposite these houses is the church of San Miguel.
-Behind the salt-works are the lagoons known as Las Salinas de Cabo de Gata, as previously mentioned.
-Cabo de Gata has tradition of fishing, which continues to this day, and there are a number of old fishing boats that have been left along the Playa de San Miguel as artifacts of days gone by.
-These are said to have an important ethnological value and so are left as a "living museum".
+Behind the salt works are the lagoons known as Las Salinas de Cabo de Gata.
+Cabo de Gata has a tradition of fishing, which continues to this day, and there are several old fishing boats that have been left along the Playa de San Miguel as artifacts of days gone by.
+These are said to have an important ethnological value and are left as a "living museum".

 Carboneras

-The pueblo of Carboneras is located near to the easternmost border of Parque Natural de Cabo de Gata and is a fairly large town.
+The pueblo of Carboneras is located near the easternmost border of Parque Natural de Cabo de Gata.

-Located just a little out-of-town and en route to Agua Amarga, is the naturist beach of Playa de los Muertos (the Beach of the Dead), which is reported to have been voted one of the country's top beaches.
-Carboneras is also known as a town of live music due to the Teatro de Musica and a number of other smaller venues hosting live music all year round.
-At its western edge it has an industrial area that combines a power station, a large cement plant, one of Europe's largest desalination (reverse-osmosis) plants and a port, all of which pre-date the setting up the national park.
+Located just a little out-of-town and en route to Agua Amarga, is the naturist beach of Playa de los Muertos (the Beach of the Dead).
+Carboneras is also known as a town of live music due to the Teatro de Musica and several other smaller venues hosting live music all year round.
+At its western edge it has an industrial area that combines a power station, a large cement plant, one of Europe's largest desalination (reverse-osmosis) plants, and a port, all of which pre-date the national park.
 The power station has been used for carbon capture research.
-Whilst the desalination plant, provides water to the local communities, as well as the burgeoning green house based vegetable industry.

 Las Negras

-Las Negras is a little different from the other pueblos in Parque Natural de Cabo de Gata.
-It is a little sea-side village towards the eastern end of the natural park and just to the west of Agua Amarga.
-Las Negras has some rather odd buildings that are very 1970s in appearance because it has been developed in a more modern style to other towns.
-From Las Negras there is a footpath to Cala de San Pedro, which takes about 40 minutes to an hour to walk; alternatively, one may take a boat.
+Las Negras is a seaside village towards the eastern end of the natural park and just to the west of Agua Amarga.